 - Register at any IndyPL location

-- Take home a tracking sheet to log their first 100 books
+- Take home a tracking sheet to log your first 100 books

 - Books can be from home or the Library and can be read repeatedly.
 If you read The Cat in the Hat 5 times, that counts for 5 books.

-- After completing the first tracking sheet, return it to the Library to receive a progress sticker and additional tracking sheets another 100 books.
+- After completing the first tracking sheet, return it to the Library to receive a progress sticker and additional tracking sheet for another 100 books.